Sila

 "K" is kindness.
 Can you infuse whatever you're going to say with kindness?

 Someone said, "What if we have to reprimand someone?
 What if we have to scold our children?
 What if we have to give a talking to our employees?"
-They said you can shout at them, you can be stern with them, but can you do it with loving kindness?
+They said you can shout at them, you can be stern with them, but can you do it with goodwill?
 Because the speech can be harsh, but it can also be beneficial.
 The speech could sound harsh, ironic, or sarcastic, but it's getting through to the person.
 The intention behind it is not to harm the person, but to motivate them to come out of their procrastination or bad behavior.

 Unskillful Mental Action